Expert Betterment Review 2020

 There is an additional layer of fees, which is always charged by an exchange-traded or mutual fund, at Betterment or anywhere else.
 Your money is invested in up to 13 diversified exchange traded mutual funds and each one has its own rock-bottom management fee ranging from .09% to .17%.
 This equates to a fund management average of approximately 15 cents for every $100 you invest.

 How Safe is Your Money at Betterment?

 Safety means many things.
 There’s safety from fraud and malfeasance, and then there’s safety from price swings.
 Since Betterment is a registered investment advisor (RIA), your money is governed by the laws of the Securities and Exchange Commission as well as the Financial Industry Regulatory Authority (FINRA).
 Your money is as safe as it would be in any other regulated investment account.
-Additionally, the platform has bank-level encryption service and is as safe as your online bank.

 If you’re looking for safety from price swings, that’s a different type of safety.
 All financial assets will go up and down in price.
 That’s the price you pay for an opportunity for greater long-term returns.
 Only bank money market accounts and certificates of deposits lack up and down price swings.
 But those types of investments don’t offer much long-term growth potential.